What to Do If Dishwasher Doesn’t Fit Under the Counter

 The height of the dishwasher is the least important measurement, as many fit under a cabinet.
 The size of under-counter dishwashers, for example, is about 24 inches deep by 35 inches high.

-The dishwasher size is only about 23 5/8 inches by 34 inches, but the plumbing and wires can extend a few inches, requiring extra space.
+The dishwasher is only about 24 inches wide, 34 inches high and 26 deep, but the plumbing and wires can extend a few inches, requiring extra space.
 Before purchasing a dishwasher, it is essential to ensure the cabinet has enough clearance space.

 Should There Be a Gap Between the Dishwasher and the Countertop?